nmwsharp/polyscope-docs/cpp/source/basics/flow.md

 ## Program Structure

 There are two separate ways to structure your program's control flow with polyscope.
+Either way, `init()` must be called first.

 **Option 1: show()** The simpler, and more-common approach is to call `show()`, which will run Polyscope's window continuously.
 The `show()` function will not return until the window is closed.
 If you want to execute your own code while the Polyscope window is active, you must do so via [the `userCallback`]([[url.prefix]]/features/callbacks_and_UIs).

 ```cpp
 #include "polyscope/polyscope.h"

 polyscope::init();

 /*